SolDes/linters/README.md

 yarn add -D rd-linters
 ```

-2. In your project, add a `.eslintrc` file with the following content:
+2. In your node project, add a `.eslintrc` file with the following content:

 ```
 {